pipedrive/custom-app-surfaces-sdk/README.md

 stopReceivingEvents(); // Call this function to stop receiving events
 ```

-### Surface visibility
+### Custom panel visibility

-Subscribe to surface visibility changes triggered by the user
+Subscribe to custom panel visibility changes that are triggered by the user.

 **Panel surface** - user collapses or expands the panel